TheENGR/Bachellor-Party/README.md

 ## How does the game work?
 ### Not Combat
-You say what you want to do, like open a door or try to disarmn a trap, and then the DM tell syou if you have to roll a die (d20) to see if it works.
-You roll the die and add the skill bonus that the DM saya and the resulting number tells everyone if it worked or not.
+You say what you want to do, like open a door or try to disarmn a trap, and then the DM tells you if you have to roll a die (d20) to see if it works.
+You roll the die and add the skill bonus that the DM says and the results tells everyone if it worked or not.

 Try to react to everything in character!
 ### Combat